stevedowling/ArkmanagerBasicWeb/README.md

 # ArkmanagerBasicWeb
-cgi-bin scripts to start and stop Ark game instances via ArkManager (https://github.com/arkmanager/ark-server-tools)
+cgi-bin bash scripts to start and stop Ark game instances via ArkManager (https://github.com/arkmanager/ark-server-tools).

+These scripts should be installed in the cgi-bin folder of a webserver on the same server as ArkManager.
+Has only been tested with lighttpd.

 ## status.cgi
 Shows the installed instances and their status and gives the option to start and stop each instance